Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 * [systemd-terminal](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n1224)
 	* Why does the kernel have tty handling?
 So in serious situations you will be able to debug it over the last standing PIN on your motherboard.
-Let us remove this.
-Run it in pid 1.
+Let us remove this, run it in pid 1.
 * [networkd is your oppressor](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n1216)
 	* Premature optimisation of IP configurations always leads to misery.
 * [We do not understand broadcast](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n1211)
-	* As systemd is growing in its complexity and all stuff it is touching of course somewhen the addition of hacks with new implications is increasing.
+	* With the growth of systemd in complexity and the new depending software the implications of the added hacks are increasing.
 * [Timezone hack](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n1193)
 	* Systemd is too complex for such a simple transaction with the kernel.
 Do not inform the kernel and add another assumption which is